GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 an ad click or view leads to a conversion, such as a purchase or sign-up.
 Historically this has been done with third-party cookies, but browsers are restricting access to these.

-The Event Attribution Reporting API enables correlation of an event on a publisher's website (such as a user clicking on an ad) to be correlated with a subsequent conversion on an advertiser site—without involving mechanisms that can be used to recognize a user across sites.
+The Attribution Reporting API enables correlation of an event on a publisher's website (such as a user clicking on an ad) to be correlated with a subsequent conversion on an advertiser site—without involving mechanisms that can be used to recognize a user across sites.